ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Eligibility

-To be eligible for a leave of absence, students must
+To be eligible for a leave of absence, students must meet all the following requirements:

-• Hold active status as a student and
+• Hold active status as a student; and

 Reason for Policy